 Linking externally can help you build credibility and traffic in three distinct ways:

-If I were adding external links to my blog post on how to make lemonade, a few sites that I would link to are:
+If we were adding external links to the post on how to make lemonade, a few sites we’d link to are:

 Internal links make it easy for visitors to find other useful content within your site, which increases the time on site and pages per visit while decreasing bounce rates.